-Alisa began her career on Capitol Hill drafting pioneering privacy bills, giving her a rare 360-degree view of regulation, policy, and product development.
-Alisa earned her J.D. from The George Washington University Law School and is admitted to the California and Massachusetts bars.
+Alisa began her legal career on Capitol Hill, where she drafted federal privacy legislation—a background that informs her approach to regulatory strategy and policy engagement.
+She received her J.D. from The George Washington University Law School and is admitted to the bars of California and Massachusetts.

-Olivia Jackson is a seasoned legal executive with two decades of international experience spanning technology law, corporate governance, emerging regulations, and content policy.
-She previously served as the inaugural General Counsel for the Oversight Board, an innovative independent governance mechanism established by Meta, that delivers binding decisions on the most challenging content issues across Facebook, Instagram, and Threads.
-In this role, she played a pivotal part in deploying frameworks to protect freedom of expression while addressing some of the most challenging and complex speech issues in the digital age.
+Prior to founding Jackson Hall Strategies, she served as the inaugural General Counsel for the Oversight Board, an independent governance body established by Meta that issues binding decisions on content moderation matters across Facebook, Instagram, and Threads.
+In that role, she developed frameworks for addressing freedom of expression and complex speech issues on digital platforms.

-Her career trajectory reflects her versatility across both technology and traditional legal sectors.
-At eBay, she progressed through increasingly senior roles over seven years, ultimately serving as Senior Director of Legal where she managed teams of attorneys and served as lead legal partner to major business units.
-Her foundation in law was established through legal training at a global law firm based in London, alongside prestigious clerkships at the Court of Appeal of England and Wales and positions at international courts.
+Earlier in her career, Olivia spent seven years at eBay in progressively senior legal roles, ultimately serving as Senior Director of Legal, where she managed attorney teams and acted as lead legal partner to major business units.
+She began her legal career at a global law firm in London and clerked at the Court of Appeal of England and Wales and at international courts.

-Olivia's combination of Silicon Valley technology expertise and cutting-edge work on global governance models sets her apart in the field.
-She holds an LL.M. in Corporate Governance & Practice from Stanford Law School and a B.A. in Law (with French Law) from Oxford University, and is admitted to practice in both New York and England & Wales.
+Olivia holds an LL.M. in Corporate Governance & Practice from Stanford Law School and a B.A. in Law (with French Law) from Oxford University.
+She is admitted to practice in New York and England & Wales.

 Ethan Bueno de Mesquita is the Dean and Sydney Stein Professor at the University of Chicago Harris School of Public Policy.
 His research applies game theory to the study of national security, elections, and tech policy.
 He writes and advises leaders in the public and private sectors on both national security matters and issues concerning tech governance, policy, and strategy.